SuperOfficeDocs/contribution/how-to-edit-an-article.md

   2. **Markdown**: Docs uses markdown syntax to format content.
 Markdown is simple to pick up on.
 Familiarize yourself with the [Markdown Guide to DocFx][2] before making updates to content.

-Now that you've gotten SuperOfficeDocs running locally (congrats BTW!) we will talk through the steps for making an edit, previewing the edit, pushing it to your forked repo, then creating a pull request.
+Now that you've gotten SuperOfficeDocs running locally (congrats BTW!), we will talk through the steps for making an edit, previewing the edit, pushing it to your forked repo, then creating a pull request.

 ## How to edit and preview content